ethereum/ethereum-org-website/src/content/desci/index.md

 ## How DeSci improves science

-An incomplemete list of key problems in science and how decentralized science can help to address these issues
+An incomplete list of key problems in science and how decentralized science can help to address these issues

 <table>
   <tr>